tendermint/tendermint/spec/p2p/v0.34/transport.md

 The `upgrade` method is invoked for every new raw connection established by the transport, that was not [filtered out](#filtering-connections).
-It upgrades an established raw TCP connection into a secret authenticated connection, and validate the information provided by the peer.
+It upgrades an established raw TCP connection into a secret authenticated connection, and validates the information provided by the peer.

 This is a complex procedure, that can be summarized by the following three message exchanges between the node and the new peer: